fazeelgm/UCB_ML_AI_Capstone/README.md

 * DataType: Time Series data for SFPD incidents reported by:
   * Police officers
   * Citizens using SFPD website and Twitter/X
-* Published daily and ranges from Jan 1, 2003 up to the current time
+* Published daily and ranges from Jan 1, 2003 up to the current time.
+Due to limited compute resources, I will focus on the incidents from 2018 till today
 * Includes categorization and sub-categorization of incidents, as well as resolution codes
 * Include GIS (LatLong) and neighborhood data that can be cross-indexed with other SF City datasets